UCB-Psychology-QuACK/site/QuACK2021/Quack2021.md

 ## Quantitative Analysis and Coding Knowledge (QuACk) course page

 ### Welcome to QuACK 2021!
-This semester-long course is for grad students, by grad students.
+This semester-long course is for grad students and student researchers, by grad students.
 We will focus on teaching fudemental programming skills in R to prepare you for research and data anlysis.
 The workshop also helps prepare first-year PhD students for Psych 205: Data analysis.

 Register for the workshop through CalCentral:
 * Course Number: 14167